 - Which Is the Best Futures or Options?

-How to Buy Futures and Options
+Introduction on How to Buy Futures and Options

 To simplify life, I broke down the steps required if you want to buy futures and options.

 - Choose a broker.
 We’ve written numerous reviews on the different charting platforms on the market.
 So please take the time to decide which one is for you.
-Luckily we’ve written extensively on them; click here for a link to our blog to learn more.
+Luckily, we’ve written extensively on them; click here for a link to our blog to learn more.

 - Choose a charting platform.
 Most brokers provide charting software, but the quality can be hit or miss.
 Once again, we’ve covered the different platforms in detail in our blog.